 Making beautiful music in San Diego

 The La Jolla Music Society brings world-class music to San Diego.
-From its early beginnings in Sherwood Hall to its current broad-based programs, La Jolla Music Society is a great asset to our community.
+From its early beginnings in Sherwood Hall to its new home, The Conrad, which opened April 5, 2019.
+La Jolla Music Society is a great asset to our community offering broad-based programs.
 The Society’s SummerFest series receives international acclaim.
 The Society also provides programs for schools and young musicians.

 Our support for the Society extends back to the 1970s.
 Over the years, LJCSC surgeons and their wives have taken leadership roles and given substantial time and money to this wonderful organization that enriches our community.
 For more information, click here: www.ljms.org.

 Both Dr. and Mrs. Olesen are former Presidents of the Society.
 Dr. Brahme served on the board for many years.